Senior IMG doctors share their top tips for starting out in the NHS.

 - Handover time is known to be a high-risk time for patient care, so make sure you are prepared and communicate all the key points for each patient, so that nothing is missed by the incoming team

-- Where possible, volunteer to sit in with consultants or senior trainees during difficult consultations - eg breaking bad news or other sensitive issues before doing so independently.
+- Where possible, volunteer to sit in with consultants or senior trainees during difficult consultations - eg breaking bad news, before doing so yourself.

-- As part of the NHS, if you identify a more efficient way of doing things, volunteer to lead change within your department after discussing it with your seniors and nurses.
-This could include performing an audit to review current practice and the see the impact after implementing recommendations and changes.
+- If you identify a more efficient way of doing things, volunteer to lead change within your department after discussing it with your seniors and nurses.

-- Make sure you obtain constructive feedback on how to become a better doctor from those working around you – this can be done by issuing a “360 degree feedback form”.
-If you are not sure how to organise this, speak to your educational superviser
+- Make sure you obtain constructive feedback on how to become a better doctor from those working around you.

 Think about your career development

 - Working in the NHS can be difficult and stressful, with things happening extremely quickly.
 It’s important to know where to turn when they don’t go to plan.